brilsergei/field_timer/README.txt

 2. To be able to use County and jQuery Countdown plugins download them to sites/all/libraries/county and sites/all/libraries/jquery.countdown.
 This module supports jQuery Countdown 2.0.0.
-3. Remove first css rule from sites/all/libraries/county/css/county.css.
-It changes font size on the site.
-Plugin author was notified about this problem.
-I hope he fix it.
-4. Enable the module using admin module page or drush.
+3. Enable the module using admin module page or drush.

 h2.
 Issues, Bugs and Feature Requests